Best marine stereos for 2022

 With AM/FM radio, USB/AUX playback, and Bluetooth connectivity, this 2-zone receiver gives you lots of entertainment in a compact package.
 The package includes a compact dash-mounted controller and the hideaway black box source module.
 You can also use the Fusion-Link app to turn your Apple or Android smartphone into a remote, too.

 Looking for an all-in-one audio system for your small boat, golf cart, or UTV?
-The Aquatic AV GC112 audio system contains a gauge-mount marine digital media receiver, a pair of 6-1/2” speakers, an antenna, and a panel-mount USB input.
+The Boss MCKGB450B.6 audio system contains a gauge-mount marine digital media receiver, a pair of 6-1/2” speakers, and an antenna.
 You'll get great sound, outdoor-ready reliability, and plenty of cool features.

 Other things you’ll need